A necessary condition for supernova fallback invading newborn neutron-star magnetosphere: Setup

 where $\epsilon$ is specific internal energy, and can be well-defined as long as the equation of state is fixed.
 Here we assume an adiabatic equation of state with an adiabatic index of $\gamma$, which is expected to be $4/3$ in ultra-relativistic cases.
 Under this setting, $h$ can be specified as:

 \fi

 We use the Athena++ code \citep{2020ApJS..249....4S} for the numerical integration.
-We employ the HLLC Riemann solver~ \citep{10.1111/j.1365-2966.2005.09546.x} and use the second-order piecewise linear reconstruction method.
+We employ the Harten-Lax-van Leer-Contact (HLLC) Riemann solver~\citep{10.1111/j.1365-2966.2005.09546.x} and use the second-order piecewise linear reconstruction method (PLM) with van Leer slope limiter~ \citep{VANLEER1974361}.
 The time integration is carried out by the second order Runge-Kutta method with a Courant-Friedrich-Lewy number of 0.1.
 The inner boundary is fixed to be at $R_* = 12\,\mathrm{km}$.
 The radius of the outer boundary is set to be sufficiently larger than the encounter radius of the in- and outflows.

 The computational domain is resolved with the mesh number of 1024.
-We employ an non-uniform mesh, where the radial grid size is proportional to the radius.
+We employ a non-uniform mesh, where the radial grid size is proportional to the radius.
 The fiducial value of the grid size ratio $\Delta r(i+1)/\Delta r(i) $ is 1.009.
 The convergence of the numerical results with respect to the spatial resolution has been confirmed.
-Given the mesh spacing, we set the initial profile shown in the previous sections with the cubic B spline~\citep{burkardtj.2020b} in the outflow region.
+Given the mesh spacing, we set the initial profile shown in the previous sections with the cubic B spline in the outflow region.

 We investigate the range of the parameters shown in Table {\ref{table:1}.
 We choose four different encounter radii ($r_\mathrm{enc} = 4.5 \times 10^7$, $1.8 \times 10^8$, $4.5 \times 10^8$, $1.8\times 10^9$ cm) and three different terminal Lorentz factors ($\Gamma_\infty=6, 10$ and $100$).
-For a given combination of $(r_\mathrm{enc}, \Gamma_\infty)$, we try a few 10 different $\zeta$ values in the range of [$10^{-5}:10$].
-When varying $\zeta$, we fix the fallback accretion rate at $\dot{M}_\mathrm{fb,i}=10^{-4}\,M_\odot\,\mathrm{s^{-1}}$ and vary the wind luminosity $L$.}~\footnote{We have confirmed that the same ($\zeta$, $r_\mathrm{enc}$, $\Gamma_\infty$) but different ($L$,$\dot M_\mathrm{fb ,i}$) cases give the same minimum fallback radii.} In total, we calculate $\sim 200$ cases.
+For a given combination of $(r_\mathrm{enc}/r_\mathrm{Sch}, \Gamma_\infty)$, we try a few 10 different $\zeta$ values in the range of [$10^{-5}:10$].
+When varying $\zeta$, we fix the fallback accretion rate at $\dot{M}_\mathrm{fb,i}=10^{-4}\,M_\odot\,\mathrm{s^{-1}}$ and vary the wind luminosity $L$.}~\footnote{We have confirmed that the same ($\zeta$, ${\cal R}_\mathrm{enc}$, $\Gamma_\infty$) but different ($L$,$\dot M_\mathrm{fb ,i}$) cases give the same minimum fallback radii.} In total, we calculate $\sim 200$ cases.